YuriEvan/Evan-Mah-Profile/README.md

 <!-- Add your details -->

 I am __Evan Mah__, 29 this year.
 I have completed Business & Data Analytics with BCG RISE in Oct 2021.
-Currently I am looking out for junior data/business anaylst job, where I can apply new skills and knowledge learnt in the BCG RISE into the new role.
+Currently I am looking out for junior data/business analyst job, where I can apply new skills and knowledge learnt in the BCG RISE into the new role.